-Security guards are an essential part of modern day society.
+Security guards are an essential part of modern-day society.
 They provide protection for both individuals and physical assets, yet unlike other security services such as the police or armed forces, the powers granted to a security guard are somewhat limited.

-Despite the fact that one of the main aims of a security guard is to maintain a degree of law and order within our society, any actions taken that are outside of the law may mean facing criminal charges.
+Despite the fact that one of the main aims of a Security guard is to maintain a degree of law and order within our society, any actions are taken that are outside of the law may mean facing criminal charges.
 It’s understandable how when faced with a volatile situation, instinct can inadvertently kick in and compliance can easily be impaired.
 Unfortunately, in the vast majority of cases, It’s highly unlikely that this reasoning will hold up in a court of law.
-With this in mind, it’s important for security personnel to understand the complexities of law, so when they are faced with such a situation, they know just what they should – and more importantly shouldn’t do.
+With this in mind, it’s important for security personnel to understand the complexities of the law, so when they are faced with such a situation, they know just what they should – and more importantly, shouldn’t do.

 Section 10.4(2) of the Commonwealth Criminal Code states that:

-A person must only carry out self defensive actions if he/she has reason to believe that it is entirely necessary.
+A person must only carry out self-defensive actions if he/she has reason to believe that it is entirely necessary.
 This could be:

 - To protect property from lawful damage, destruction or interference